Topic 14 – Software Project Management

 You will know how to create a design for an application including static and dynamic structure, data organization, business processing workflows.

 Is is really useful?
-I feel that you can write the code right after having the requirements and I could refactor my code when needed.
+I feel that you can write the code right after having requirements and I am able to refactor my code when needed.

 That’s great if you can do it like that.
-You may just return to this topic
+You only need to learn about software design when

-(i) when you do not know how to write the code for a feature or
+(i) you do not know how to write code for a feature or

-(ii) when you cannot refactor your code because only a small change breaks the whole application or
+(ii) you cannot refactor your code because only a small change breaks the whole application or

 Alright!
 What should I do now?